-Her most autobiographical work, ‘The Casuarina Tree‘, is taught in schools, and was her reaction to the loss of her sister.
-She writes of the Casuarina tree that she and her siblings had played under in their childhood garden.
+Her most autobiographical work, a reaction to the loss of her sister is taught in school.
+Reflecting on her childhood in ‘The Casuarina Tree‘, Toru writes of the tree that she and her siblings played under in their garden.
 She knows she is dying and will soon fade as did her brother and sister, so she gifts the tree the immortality of verse.

 Mayst thou be numbered when my days are done